griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/05_shotgrid_tool.md

 ### Import `os`

-We stored the url and api key in our `.env` file.
-In order to access them, we're going to use the `os.getenv` function.
+We stored the URL and API key in our `.env` file.
+To access them, we're going to use the `os.getenv` function.
 But to do that, we need the `os` library.

 Add `import os` to the `imports` section of `app.py`.